Food: Meals & Beverages

 - A safe delivery route and food drop off to the hospital’s address (in partnership with participating hospitals)

-Krispy Kreme, a well-known doughnut brand, is offering a dozen glazed doughnuts for free to healthcare workers.
-To qualify, medical professionals will need to go through the drive-thru and show their employer badge.
-Free doughnuts are only available on Mondays through May 11, 2020.
+Krispy Kreme, a well-known doughnut brand, is offering $1 Original Glazed Dozen with any full-priced dozen purchase by healthcare workers.
+To qualify, medical professionals will need to show their employer badge to verify their job in the industry.
+This offer is only available on Mondays through September 7, 2020.

 Sweetgreen is delivering free, fresh Sweetgreen salads + bowls to hospitals in the cities they serve: DC Area, Philadelphia, Boston, NYC, SF, LA, Chicago and Houston.
-Fill out the form here.
+Fill out the form here to apply.

 Delta, a leading force in the airline industry, is offering free roundtrip flights to eligible medical volunteers that are flying to Michigan, Georgia, and Louisiana.
 The airline is also considering offering additional free flights to California, Washington, and New York.

-JetBlue, headquartered in Queens, is offering roundtrip flights to healthcare workers to New York City free of charge.
+JetBlue, headquartered in Queens, is offering to help get medical professionals to the places where they are needed most during the pandemic.
 Reach out to JetBlue here for more information.

 Airbnb, an online marketplace that lets people rent out their properties or spare rooms to guests, has listings on their site that are offering discounted or free places to stay for first responders.

-Crocs, a popular footwear brand, announced their free pair for healthcare campaign, which offers healthcare workers across the U.S. a free pair of Crocs along with free shipping.
+[ENDED] Crocs, a popular footwear brand, announced their free pair for healthcare campaign, which offers healthcare workers across the U.S. a free pair of Crocs along with free shipping.
 Healthcare professionals can choose from Crocs Classic Clogs and Crocs At Work styles while supplies last.
-They have implemented a daily limit on how many free pairs they give away and have donated over 180,000 pairs as of April 3, 2020.
+They have implemented a daily limit on how many free pairs they give away and have donated over 860,000 pairs as of July 31st, 2020.
 Crocs encourages frontliners to check in at 12 p.m.
 ET every day to get in line for their free pair.

 Mental Health Support